awsdocs/amazon-eks-user-guide/doc_source/using-service-linked-roles-eks-fargate.md

 ## Service\-linked role permissions for Amazon EKS<a name="service-linked-role-permissions-eks-fargate"></a>

-Amazon EKS uses the service\-linked role named `AWSServiceRoleForAmazonEKSForFargate` – The role allows Amazon EKS Fargate to configure VPC networking required for Fargate Pods\.
-The attached policies allow the role to create and delete Elastic Network Interfaces and describe Elastic Network Interfaces and resources\.
+Amazon EKS uses the service\-linked role named `AWSServiceRoleForAmazonEKSForFargate` – The role allows Amazon EKS Fargate to configure VPC networking required for Fargate pods\.
+The attached policies allow the role to create and delete elastic network interfaces and describe elastic network Interfaces and resources\.

 The `AWSServiceRoleForAmazonEKSForFargate` service\-linked role trusts the following services to assume the role:
 + `eks-fargate.amazonaws.com`